Skip to content

 Call 2014

-Sahana has experience of advising on jurisdictional issues and working on matters with a cross-border element, both in litigation and international arbitration disputes.
-She has experience of working in Dubai and Paris, and has rights of audience in the Astana International Finance Centre Courts in Nur-Sultan, Kazakhstan.
-She is currently working towards an LLM in International Dispute Resolution awarded by the School of International Arbitration at Queen Mary University, London.
+In addition to her busy domestic practice, Sahana has experience of acting in international arbitrations and advising on jurisdictional issues in matters with a cross-border element.
+She has spent time working in law firms in the DIFC and in Paris, and has rights of audience in the Astana International Finance Centre Courts in Astana, Kazakhstan.

 Selected Cases